 Remember that grading can be subjective, which is why third-party graders have come into the marketplace.
 One way of improving your skills is to try your hand with E-Bigs, an online grading tool that can provide some visual guidelines to grading your books at:

 Be aware that using this tool does not guarantee that you will be able to grade your books without any argument from another collector, but it will certainly provide you with a third-party reasoning for your grade, which you can then refer to when discussing the reasons for your grade.

-Also, you would truly need to list the book as distinctly as possible in order to get the desired response, using proper punctuation and capitalization.
+Also, on eBay, you would truly need to list the book as distinctly as possible in order to get the desired response, using proper punctuation and capitalization.
 On the very inside of each comic book (and other magazines/periodicals, for that matter) is typically indicia that lists the date, volume number and most importantly, publisher and title of the book itself.
 It is best to use this information when listing the books or inquiring about their value.

 Here is an example of where the Indicia appears: